Sponsored by RV Service Shield

 Stop and Start Coverage

-Bear in mind, that once coverage is stopped, however, if you would like to resume coverage, you will have to pay the start-up fee again and your RV will have to be reassessed and may have a different monthly fee.
-Still, for many, this still offers significant savings.
+Once coverage is stopped, you have to pay the start-up fee again to resume it.
+Your RV will need another assessment.
+And you may have a different monthly fee.
+Regardless, for many, this still offers significant savings.

 24/7 Technical and Roadside Assistance

-The RV Service Shield Technical Assistance Hotline team can walk you through simple troubleshooting techniques before determining if you have a service or warranty issue.
-For example, perhaps you are ready to leave your campsite in the morning, and there is a persistent beeping or chiming.
+The RV Service Shield Technical Assistance Hotline team can walk you through simple troubleshooting techniques.
+This is how to tell if you have a service or warranty issue.
+For example, perhaps you are ready to leave your campsite in the morning.
+But there is a persistent beeping or chiming.
 You call the RV Service Shield team and they remind you that the sound indicates your levelers are not all the way up.
 They walk you through some troubleshooting techniques and you are able to get back on the road.

 An RV extended warranty from RV Service Shield also includes roadside assistance.
 When bad luck strikes and you have that tire blowout or have some other debilitating event, roadside assistance is there to serve you.